openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 * Development

+ - Add DPDK role to list of plug-in roles
+ - Add checkboxes for DPDK-overrides
+ - Add settings for Hugepages
+ - Write puppet code for DPDK overrides
+ - Write puppet code for Hugepages
+ - Create a task for host aggregates and flavors for DPDK
+ - Update vRouter configuration for DPDK
  - Update the plugins metadata with 'contrail-analytics' role definition
  - Create new deployment tasks
  - Re-factor the contrail module to ensure that all analytics tasks can be executed separately